conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 Requiring newer macOS SDKs
 ==========================

-conda-forge uses macOS SDK 10.9 to build software so that they can be deployed to all macOS versions newer than 10.9.
+At conda-forge,we use macOS SDK 10.9 to build software so that they can be deployed to all macOS versions newer than 10.9.
 Sometimes, some packages require a newer SDK to build with.
 While the default version 10.9 can be overridden using the following changes to the recipe, it should be done as a last resort.
 Please consult with core team if this is something you think you need.
+Note that for macOS with Apple Silicon (osx-arm64), the default macOS SDK is 11.0

-To use a new SDK, add the following in ``recipe/conda_build_config.yaml``
+To use a newer SDK, add the following in ``recipe/conda_build_config.yaml``

 .. code-block:: yaml